 Fostering participation in undergraduate research and experiential learning is a priority of the RIT College of Science (COS).
 The Black Awareness Coordinating Committee (BACC) COS Summer Research Fund is designed to increase the number of students with a preference toward African-Americans in research who are in their sophomore, junior, senior or graduate year at RIT to work with a COS faculty member.

 The Senior Capstone Project pairs each student with a faculty member toward the end of their junior year to develop an individualized research project to be completed during their senior year.
 The project can be experimental, computational, and/or theoretical.
 Students present their progress via publication-formatted written reports and conference-style talks presented to faculty and fellow students.
 Every year, select capstone and other student research projects are presented at professional meetings or lead to publications in refereed physics journals.
 The capstone component of the physics program gives our students a competitive edge when seeking admission into preferred graduate programs or entry into the job market.

 There’s no better way to gain knowledge of another culture than to experience it firsthand.
 The College of Science offers programs in urban ecology, aquatic ecology, and evolution and ecology.
 Our faculty-led study abroad programs provide our students with an opportunity to conduct research and encounter different cultures in Sweden, Russia, and the Galápagos Islands.

 Fast Forward Summer Research Program

 The Fast Forward program provides a small group of incoming freshman students with exposure to scientific theory, application skills, and a jump start on their College of Science experience.
-Students work will contribute to a faculty mentors research program through a 4-week laboratory experience and the presentation of their work in a research symposium.
+Student's work will contribute to a faculty mentors research program through a 4-week laboratory experience and the presentation of their work in the Undergraduate Research Symposium.